2024-learn/DevOps/DevopsBootcamp/jenkins/notes.md

     - ohter new types based on plugins ... e.g. github app
   - __ID:__ reference for your credentials
 - __Shared Library:__
-  -
-  - main folder is called vars. it icludes all the functions that we execute or call from the Jenkinsfile
+  - main folder is called __vars__. it includes all the functions that we execute or call from the Jenkinsfile
     - each function/execution step is its own groovy file inside the vars folder
   - src folder: helper code
     - where we can have any helper logic like utility code for the functions in the vars folder